-The Royal Shakespeare Company has just committed to dropping BP as a sponsor.
+The Royal Shakespeare Company recently dropped BP as a sponsor.
 Now it’s time for the British Museum to do the same.

-The new BP-sponsored exhibition is called Troy: Myth and Reality.
+The current BP-sponsored exhibition is called Troy: Myth and Reality.
 This is horribly appropriate: we’re sick of the oil industry using our arts and culture as a Trojan Horse to hide its deadly activities.
 BP’s sponsorship may look like a gift, but death and destruction are lurking inside.
 The oil giant wants to associate itself with this famous myth but in reality, just 75 miles from the site of ancient Troy, it recently completed an enormous gas pipeline in partnership with the repressive Turkish government, locking us into using more fossil fuels when we should be ditching them.

 BP: the brand that launched a thousand protests

-But arts sponsorship is also BP’s Achilles heel.
-Last year, the Royal Shakespeare Company and National Galleries Scotland both ended their relationships with the oil giant, and Ahdaf Soueif resigned as a British Museum trustee in protest at the sponsorship deal.
+Arts sponsorship is BP’s Achilles heel.
+Last year, the Royal Shakespeare Company and National Galleries Scotland both ended their relationships with the oil giant, and Ahdaf Soueif resigned as a British Museum trustee in protest at the BP sponsorship deal.
 Polls show that most staff at the British Museum want its deal with BP to end, along with at least half of Londoners.
 If we can kick BP out of the museum, we’ll deal a significant blow to the oil giant, reducing its power and influence at this crucial moment in the climate struggle.
 So join us as we lay theatrical siege to the Troy Exhibition (in a thoughtful and responsible way).

-Talking of sieges: THANK YOU to everyone who donated to our crowdfunder to bring a Trojan Horse to the British Museum as part of the action!
-We’ve hit the target, but there’s still time to chip in if you want to support the action 🙂
+Talking of sieges: THANK YOU to everyone who donated to our crowdfunder to bring a Trojan Horse to the British Museum as part of the action.
+We’ve hit the target and the horse will indeed be joining us 🙂

 WHAT TO EXPECT